Library Documentation

 while

-Repeat so long as the provided condition is True.
+while repeats so long as condition is True.

 zip